 This is risky business because MCAT content can be forgotten extremely quickly—just ask any med student!
 Alternatively, your good performance in those areas could’ve been a fluke.
 So make sure to study thoroughly and at least maintain your acumen, as opposed to letting any areas slide.

-You can also use Brainscape to make your own flashcards, especially for questions and facts you got wrong on the MCAT test the first time around.
+You can also use apps to make your own flashcards, especially for questions and facts you got wrong on the MCAT test the first time around.
 You can then practice them over and over so that you never forget them again.

 The question isn’t: should I retake the MCAT?
-Or even how many people retake the MCAT? can you retake the MCAT?
+Or even how many people retake the MCAT?
+Can you retake the MCAT?
 The answer is to do what you need to do to pass.
 You’ve gotten this far: don’t give up.

-It’s not that you didn’t work your butt off the first time around so don’t feel despondent about that.
+It’s not that you didn’t work your butt off the first time around, so don’t feel despondent about that.
 You just need to tweak your approach to studying, reviewing, and flexing your knowledge through practice.
 Recognize how things can be improved and re-strategize, as we’ve pointed out in this guide.